Meter replacement FAQs

 The water supply to your property will be temporarily stopped to enable the plumber to replace the meter, before re-establishing water supply to the property.
 The duration of the water interruption will be minimised as much as possible.

-The new meter will generally be placed in the same position as your old meter unless it is deemed suitable to be moved outside of the property boundary.
-Existing above-ground domestic meters will eventually be phased out and in most cases all new and replacement domestic meters will be installed below ground.
+The new meter will generally be placed in the same position as your old meter unless it is deemed suitable to be moved outside of the property boundary and/or installed below ground.

 A small area around the meter may be disturbed during the replacement.
 Wherever possible, we will restore this area to its original condition.
 We will let you know if the restoration cannot be completed on the day the meter is replaced.